nanobox-io/nanobox-docs/source/engines/scripts/prepare.html.md

 #### Generate Configuration Files

 Determine if configuration files are required for any of the installed binaries or runtimes.
-For example, both Apache and Nginx requiredconfiguration files to work properly.
+For example, both Apache and Nginx require configuration files to work properly.
 These config files should be generated and/or provided by the engine.
 If required, follow the [Configuration Templates](/engines/common-tasks/template-generation/) doc on how to accomplish this.

 #### Fetch & Build Libraries & Dependencies